COP – the UN’s annual mega conference to debate climate change and set targets – is underway, despite a last minute change of location.

 Outside of this bubble, at the Katowice Christmas Market, on the shopping street and on the train out of the city, we could hear hardly anyone talking about climate change anymore.

-Stay in touch with COP and all Grantham Centre news: sign up to our newsletter here
+Stay up to date with all the Grantham Centre news: sign up to our newsletter here